-2017 Blue Marlin Grand Championship Takes Center Stage, July 12-15
+2019 Blue Marlin Grand Championship Takes Center Stage, July 10-14

-July 12-15 we get to celebrate another one of our 'Greatest' offerings.
+We claim a lot of things here along our coast as "The Greatest."
+We all know our beaches, hospitality, seafood, Red Snapper fishing and family-friendly atmosphere are indeed "The Greatest!"July 10-14 we get to celebrate another one of our “Greatest” offerings.
 The Blue Marlin Grand Championship, The Greatest Show in Sportfishing takes place at The Wharf in Orange Beach.
-Sixty-three of the best big game fishing teams in the world will be competing for more than $1.5 million dollars.
+More than 60 of the best big-game fishing teams in the world will be competing for more than $1.5 million dollars.

 As boats back into the marina basin, fish are unloaded and placed on carts to be moved from the marina to Main Street.
 The fish are paraded by waterfront restaurants and an outdoor boat bar before both the fish and the tournament teams make their way to the weigh tower.
-Once they arrive, they are greeted by thousands of fans who have packed Main Street and balconies to see the biggest fish in the Gulf be weighed either up close or on the two giant LED JumboTrons.
+Once they arrive, they are greeted by thousands of fans who have packed Main Street and balconies to see the biggest fish in the Gulf be weighed either up close or on the two giant LED jumbotrons.

-"It has to be the closest thing to being a rock star and walking out on that stage to start the show," said Jason Buck Captain of the boat Done Deal and local fan favorite.
+"It has to be the closest thing to being a rock star and walking out on that stage to start the show," said Jason Buck, captain of the boat Done Deal and local fan favorite.
 "I know the fans love seeing these beautiful fish, but I hope they all realize how much they mean to us!
 To have that many people cheering for us as we weigh our fish is the most special feeling at any tournament.
 I think I can speak for every captain, owner and crew member when I say 'thank you' to the greatest fans in sportfishing for coming out to The Wharf to see us every year."